 4. Security of Processing

-4.1 uQualio undertake to implement appropriate technical and organizational security measures according to Article 32 of the GDPR to prevent accidental or illegal destruction, loss or deterioration of Personal Data, and to prevent the Personal Data from being disclosed to unauthorized persons, misused or otherwise treated in contravention of applicable legislative requirements.
+4.1 uQualio undertakes to implement appropriate technical and organizational security measures according to Article 32 of the GDPR to prevent accidental or illegal destruction, loss, or deterioration of Personal Data, and to prevent the Personal Data from being disclosed to unauthorized persons, misused, or otherwise treated in contravention of applicable legislative requirements.